 Today it only takes four letters to spread fear and panic among most companies: GDPR.
 The General Data Protection Regulation went into effect on May 25th, 2018.
 GDPR changes how you must handle personal data.
 Organizations that disregard the new regulation can expect heavy sanctions.
-However, it overwhelms many companies with trying to understand the effects of GDPR.
-However, Netigate explains how it impacts the way you use and store data from employee and customer surveys, and what exactly companies need to pay close attention to in the near future.
+However, many companies are overwhelmed with trying to understand the effects of GDPR.
+In this article, Netigate explains how GDPR impacts the way you use and store data from employee and customer surveys.
+We also help you to understand what you need to pay close attention to to ensure GDPR-compliant survey data.

 Time is money.
-We have marked the essential information concerning GDPR for you in bold.
+We have marked the most essential information for you in bold.
 This will give you a quick overview of GDPR in as little as 60 seconds.Handle with care.
 GDPR sets new rules on how to handle personal data.

 Who is responsible for adhering to GDPR?